BertalanD/dotfiles/README.md

 ### gpg

 A hardened configuration for the GPG encryption/signing tool. `gpg-agent` is configured, allowing for SSH connections using GPG keys.

+### arch

+Confgurations specific to Arch Linux.
+I try to make everything generic, but some are possible only this way:
+- wallpaper autogeneration with [`pacwall`](https://github.com/Kharacternyk/pacwall), depicting the dependency graph of the installed packages.
+Sway prints an intrusive error message if its output wasn't found, and I don't want to break other distros.

 ### thinkpad